cobelu/cobelu.github.io/_posts/2023-08-12-Scala-beauty-and-ugliness.md

 val res0: Array[Int] = Array()
 ```

-Ok, so a `map` over a collection gives an empty version of that collection.
+Ok, so a `map` over a collection gives an *empty* version of that collection.
-*We don't ever need to check if a collection is empty*.
+*We don't ever need to check if a collection is empty while we are mapping over it*.
-We've already established the non-empty case behavior from the example above.
+In the non-empty case, we apply the given function on each element in the collection.
+That's the beauty of using a `map``.

 Let's bring everything together.